mberthouzoz-HEIGVD/Teaching-HEIGVD-RES-2015-Labo-05/README.md

 ### Members contribution
 ##
 Due to the required level of understanding for this lab, most of the tasks have been accomplished in group and not by a single person.
 This allows every member to search for and understand the required steps.
+However each person was responsible of a part of the project.

 ##